Tumaskar/M1_Game_BalloonShooting/1_Requirement/README.md

    ------>  *FIRST LEVEL*   <------

-In very **FIRST LEVEL** of game there are 10 balloons and 6 arrows.
+In very **FIRST LEVEL** of the game there are 10 balloons and 6 arrows.

 If you get a minimum score of 100, you will be eligible for entering in second level.
 If you not able to get this minimum score, you are not qualified for second level and the game will be over .